 Glory of the West is a women’s Cotswold Morris side based in the City of Exeter.
 We welcome dancers who identify as women or non-binary and musicians of any gender.

-We are a group of women from various walks of life drawn together by a love of dance, traditional music, and chocolate.
-We meet once a week, along with our talented musicians (who are not necessarily women), to chat, dance, gossip, dance, drink, dance, eat chocolate, dance, have fun and dance.
+We are a group of people from various walks of life drawn together by a love of dance, traditional music, and chocolate.
+We meet once a week, along with our talented musicians, to chat, dance, gossip, dance, drink, dance, eat chocolate, dance, have fun and dance.

 Glory of the West was founded in 1976 at Exeter University.
 Our colours were taken from the green and white of the University.
 Later the complementary colours of red and yellow became more prominent.
 However in 2009 we underwent a radical change of image, changing our kit to all black, keeping the colours of red, green and yellow in our ribbons.